luctowers/wikimash/readme.md

 search trees runs out of articles to explore.
 This is quite a rare occurrence.
 I have never observed it happening in the forward search tree.
-And the only time it has happened in the backward search tree is when the end article is extremely obscure an disconnected.
+And the only time it has happened in the backward search tree is when the end article is extremely obscure and disconnected.

 #### When Does the Algorithm Take a Long Time?

 The most common situation where the algorithm stalls is when it gets trapped in a group of articles that have a large number of connections to similar articles without with few connections to broader topics.
-This, much like the fail scenario is relatively rare.
+This, much like the fail scenario, is relatively rare.
 The only articles I've seen exhibit this are some 'List of [Insert Topic]' articles that have an absurd number of links but no broader topics linked.

 [wikipedia]:https://wikipedia.org/
 [demo]:https://luctowers.github.io/wikimash